-Credits: 3 Term: (F, S, Su) Prerequisite: CAPP 120
+Credits: 3 Term: (F, S, Su) Prerequisite: CAPP 131 or CSCI 105

 This course introduces students to business applications using spreadsheets.
 Emphasis will be placed on the essential functions of spreadsheet operation, as well as an introduction to some advanced spreadsheet features such as lookup functions and list management.
 This course covers expert level skills for the Microsoft Certified Application Specialist (MCAS) certification in Microsoft Excel.